avneetreen/Gender-Stereotypes-And-Offensive-Language-Detection-against-communities/data/readme.md

 This directory consists of processed, clean, and annotated tweets.
+COnsists ROughly around 6500 tweets.